-- On February 3, 2020, Deborah Flint assumed the position of President and CEO of the GTAA - On March 9, 2020, Toronto Pearson was recognized by Airports Council International for the third year in a row as the Best Large Airport in North America for airports that serve greater than 40 million passengers annually. - On March 26, 2020, the GTAA drew \$480 million from its committed revolving operating credit facility to provide additional flexibility and liquidity during the COVID-19 pandemic. - On March 30, 2020, the Department of Finance Canada announced the waiver of Ground Lease rents from March 2020 through to December 2020 for the 21 airport authorities that pay rent to the federal government, including the GTAA. - On April 24, 2020, the Federal Government reached an agreement with all provinces and territories to establish the Canada Emergency Commercial Rent Assistance program for small businesses.
-This program subsidized 50 per cent of the commercial rent for small

-- business tenants if the landlord agreed to a 25 Per cent reduction in rent for the duration of the program.
-The GTAA, participated in this program with eligible small business partners. - On April 30, 2020, the Canada Revenue Agency confirmed that the GTAA, as a Canadian airport authority is eligible to benefit from the Canada Emergency Wage Subsidy.
-The GTAA has since participated in this subsidy program. - On July 14, 2020, Toronto Pearson announced the reduction of approximately 500 positions due to impacts created by COVID-19.
+On February 3, 2020, Deborah Flint assumed the position of President and CEO of the GTAA.

+- On March 9, 2020, Toronto Pearson was recognized by Airports Council International for the third year in a row as the Best Large Airport in North America for airports that serve greater than 40 million passengers annually. - On March 26, 2020, the GTAA drew \$480 million from its committed revolving operating credit facility to provide additional flexibility and liquidity during the COVID-19 pandemic. - On March 30, 2020, the Department of Finance Canada announced the waiver of Ground Lease rents from March 2020 through to December 2020 for the 21 airport authorities that pay rent to the federal government, including the GTAA. - On April 30, 2020, the Canada Revenue Agency confirmed that the GTAA, as a Canadian airport authority is eligible to benefit from the Canada Emergency Wage Subsidy. - On July 14, 2020, the GTAA announced the reduction of approximately 500 positions due to impacts created by COVID-19.
 The GTAA announced that it would not fill approximately 200 unfilled positions and would eliminate approximately an additional 300 existing positions through voluntary departures and layoffs.
 The cuts represent a reduction of 27 per cent of the GTAA's pre-pandemic workforce.
-The GTAA has worked with Unifor and the Pearson Airport Professional Firefighters to implement the changes while respecting their collective bargaining agreements.
-In addition, Management and the Board implemented reductions to their compensation arrangements. - On July 27, 2020, the GTAA successfully completed an amendment to the Corporation's Master Trust Indenture ("MTI").
-The MTI amendment temporarily exempts the requirement for the GTAA to comply with its Rate Covenant prescribed under the MTI, which is comprised of two covenant tests, for fiscal years 2020 and 2021. - Effective July 30, 2020, the Minister of Transport issued mandatory measures requiring temperature screening of any person entering a restricted area within an air terminal building from a non-restricted area and of every person undergoing screening at a nonpassenger screening checkpoint outside an air terminal building.
-Temperature screenings are conducted by Canadian Air Transport Security Authority ("CATSA") at passenger and non-passenger (employee) screening points. - On July 31, 2020, the GTAA extended its committed revolving operating credit facility ("Operating Credit Facility") by an additional year to May 22, 2023. - In August 2020, Toronto Pearson received an Environmental Achievement Award from Airports Council International recognizing its 60 per cent reduction in greenhouse gas emissions. - On September 30, 2020, the GTAA advised that it would increase its aeronautical rates for commercial aviation by 3 per cent, AIF for departing passengers will increase by \$5 to \$30, and AIF for connecting passengers will increase by \$2 to \$6, and all Aeronautical rates for all business and general aviation aircraft 19,000 kilograms or less will increase to \$575 per arrival movement, all commencing January 1, 2021. - Between September 3 and November 4, 2020, McMaster Health Labs, together with Air Canada and the GTAA, conducted a COVID-19 testing study on more than 8,600 volunteer participants.
-McMaster Health Labs reported that the pilot phase of this study demonstrated the feasibility of airport-based testing with self-collected nasal/oral swabs as well as home-based collection during quarantine. - On September 10, 2020, Toronto Pearson became the first Canadian airport to achieve global Health Accreditation by Airports Council International.

-- During the third quarter of 2020, the GTAA amended its long-term aeronautical fees agreements with Air Canada and WestJet to reflect the reduced current and projected flight activity as a result of the COVID-19 pandemic. - On October 25, 2020, Toronto Pearson welcomed a new airline partner, Swoop, to the Airport. - On November 3, 2020, the GTAA issued \$500.0 million Series 2020-1 Medium-Term Notes ("MTNs") due May 3, 2028 at a coupon rate of 1.54 per cent for net proceeds of \$497.8 million.
+The GTAA worked with Unifor and the Pearson Airport Professional Firefighters to implement the changes while respecting their collective bargaining agreements. - On July 27, 2020, the GTAA successfully completed an amendment to the Corporation's Master Trust Indenture ("MTI"), which temporarily exempts the requirement for the GTAA to comply with its Rate Covenant prescribed under the MTI for fiscal years 2020 and 2021. - On July 31, 2020, the GTAA extended its committed revolving operating credit facility ("Operating Credit Facility") by an additional year to May 22, 2023. - In August 2020, Toronto Pearson received an Environmental Achievement Award from Airports Council International, recognizing its 60 per cent reduction in greenhouse gas emissions. - Between September 3 and November 4, 2020, McMaster Health Labs, together with Air Canada and the GTAA, conducted a COVID-19 testing study on more than 8,600 volunteer participants.
+McMaster Health Labs reported that the pilot phase of this study demonstrated the feasibility of airport-based testing with self-collected nasal/oral swabs as well as home-based collection during quarantine. - On September 10, 2020, Toronto Pearson became the first Canadian airport to achieve global Health Accreditation by Airports Council International. - During the third quarter of 2020, the GTAA amended its long-term aeronautical fees agreements with Air Canada and WestJet to reflect the reduced current and projected flight activity as a result of the COVID-19 pandemic. - On October 25, 2020, Toronto Pearson welcomed a new airline, Swoop, to the Airport. - On November 3, 2020, the GTAA issued \$500.0 million Series 2020-1 Medium-Term Notes ("MTNs") due May 3, 2028, at a coupon rate of 1.54 per cent for net proceeds of \$497.8 million.
 The net proceeds partially paid down the outstanding short-term debt.

-The GTAA's net liquidity position (including cash) as at December 31, 2020 was \$1.4 billion. - On December 18, 2020, Toronto Pearson welcomed another new Canadian carrier, OWG, to the Airport. - The GTAA was awarded the 2020 Environmental Achievement Award in the Environmental Management Category from Airport Council International-North America (ACI-NA) for its 20/2020 sustainability strategy, which was developed in 2009 with the goal of reducing greenhouse gas (GHG) emissions by 20 per cent (from 2006 levels) by 2020.
+- On December 18, 2020, Toronto Pearson welcomed Canadian carrier OWG to the Airport. - The GTAA was awarded the 2020 Environmental Achievement Award in the Environmental Management Category from Airport Council International-North America (ACI-NA) for its 20/2020 sustainability strategy, which was developed in 2009 with the goal of reducing greenhouse gas (GHG) emissions by 20 per cent (from 2006 levels) by 2020.